 We engage in regular dialogue with our shareholders and their representatives.
-During 2020, our discussions collectively centered on the following topics: (1) strategy; (2) executive compensation; (3) project execution; and (4) improvements in personnel, processes and procedures.
+During 2021, our discussions collectively centered on the following topics: (1) strategy; (2) recent transactions (including the Shipyard Transaction and planned wind down of our Shipyard division operations and Services Acquisition); (3) market outlook; (4) labor market and related challenges; and (5) liquidity and capital resources.

-Informed by discussions with certain of our shareholders, the Board has previously implemented certain changes to our governance, board and management structures, including adopting a majority voting standard for uncontested elections, removing the supermajority voting requirements in our articles of incorporation and by-laws, revising the threshold to call a special meeting to 20% of the outstanding shares of our common stock, adopting a Board Diversity Policy, increasing stock ownership guidelines for our directors, appointing a new Chief Executive Officer, electing a new Chairman of the Board, decreasing the size of the Board to seven directors, and amending and restating our articles of incorporation to declassify the Board on a phase-in basis.
+Informed by discussions with certain of our shareholders, the Board has previously implemented certain changes to our governance, board and management structures, including adopting a majority voting standard for uncontested elections, removing certain supermajority voting requirements in our articles of incorporation and bylaws, revising the threshold to call a special meeting to 20% of the outstanding shares of our common stock, adopting a Board Diversity Policy, increasing stock ownership guidelines for our directors, appointing a new Chief Executive Officer, electing a new Chairman of the Board, decreasing the size of the Board, and amending and restating our articles of incorporation to declassify the Board.

 Our Board has adopted a policy that recommends that all directors attend all meetings of our shareholders.
-At the last annual meeting of shareholders held on May 22, 2020, all then current members of our Board joined the virtual shareholders meeting.
+At the last annual meeting of shareholders held on May 20, 2021, all then current members of our Board joined the virtual shareholders meeting.